syncfusion-content/js-api-docs/api/js/ejTreeGrid.md

 ### getScrollLeftOffset()
 {:#methods:getscrollleftoffset}

-Get horizontal scroll bar left value.
+Gets the scroll left offset of TreeGrid.

 #### Returns:
 {:#methods:returns:}

 number

-Usage: we can able to get Horizontal scroll left value of TreeGrid dynamically.
+Usage: we can able to get scroll left offset of TreeGrid dynamically.

 #### Example